• Home |

 Is the 7.62x39 good for hunting?

-Yes. but you need to pick a 7.62x39 cartridge designed for hunting.
+Yes, but you need to pick a 7.62x39 cartridge designed for hunting.
 Here’s an article explaining what you should look for in a hunting round in detail.

 Is Brown Bear also made at the Vympel ammo plant?

 No. Brown Bear ammo is manufactured at the Barnaul plant in St. Petersburg, Russia.
-The Vympel plant manufactures Golden Tiger and Red Army ammo.
+The Vympel plant manufactures Golden Tiger and Red Army Standard ammo.

 What’s the difference between Norinco, Tula, and Golden Tiger ammo?